aptech/docs/docs/CR-svdusv.rst

 Purpose
 ----------------
-Computes the singular value decomposition of x so that: x = u * s * v'.
+Computes the singular value decomposition of *x* so that: :math:`x = u * s * v'`.

 Format
 ----------------
 .. function:: svdusv(x)

-    :param x: , whose singular values are to be computed.
+    :param x: NxP matrix or K-dimensional array where the last two dimensions are NxP, whose singular values are to be computed.
-    :type x: NxP matrix or K-dimensional array where the last two dimensions are NxP
+    :type x: matrix or array

-    :returns: u (*NxN matrix or K-dimensional array*) where the last two dimensions are NxN, the left singular vectors of x.
+    :returns: u (*NxN matrix or K-dimensional array*) where the last two dimensions are :math:`NxN`, the left singular vectors of x.

-    :returns: s (*NxP diagonal matrix or K-dimensional array*) where the last two dimensions describe NxP diagonal arrays, the singular values of x arranged in descending order on the principal diagonal.
+    :returns: s (*NxP diagonal matrix or K-dimensional array*) where the last two dimensions describe :math:`NxP` diagonal arrays, the singular values of *x* arranged in descending order on the principal diagonal.

-    :returns: v (*PxP matrix or K-dimensional array*) where the last two dimensions are PxP, the right singular vectors of x.
+    :returns: v (*PxP matrix or K-dimensional array*) where the last two dimensions are :math:`PxP`, the right singular vectors of *x*.

 Examples
 ----------------